Roshan-R/Govtimageresizer/README.md

 Ever feel fed up while registeriing for something in the Indian Government to resize our documents to a specific size?

-Here's a python script which does exactly this!
+Here's a program which does exactly this!

 Things to add: